 Vivobarefoot Primus Trail FG size and fit

-The footwear has the standard running length and the standard medium width of D and B for men and women, respectively.
+This running shoe from Vivobarefoot has the standard running length and the standard medium width of D and B for men and women, respectively.
 The footwear is most suitable for users with medium sized feet in terms of width.
 Also, its semi-curved shape enables the shoe to adapt itself to the shape of the foot and its changing movements.

 The Firm Ground outsole is known for its excellent abrasion-resistant properties and enhanced grip on various terrains.
 The sticky rubber provides the needed traction while running and prevents slippage on wet or slanting surfaces.